-Updated 08.22.22
+Updated 9.6.2023

 Students: This is your handbook; please read it and use it.
 It is interactive.
 Click on any title in the Table of Contents to be taken directly to the corresponding section in the document.
 Please refer to it often as you progress through your academic career.
-Feel free to contact me if you have any questions at krklie@buffalo.edu.
+Please contact the Graduate Programs Coordinator.
+Thank you.